 Empirical and anecdotal data confirm* what Outward Bound suspected all along: the gap year experience is a powerful thing.
 Situated in that crucial period between high school and the freshman year of college, or between undergraduate and graduate degrees, Gap Year and Semester programs offer the unique opportunity to think deliberately about future plans; to develop self-sufficiency and confidence; to explore and re-focus career options, and to learn in a fresh, hands-on context.

 But the gap year and corresponding benefits need not be limited to a slot between academic stints.
 In fact, a meaningful gap year can occur almost anywhere – at any time – for students and professionals alike.
-For Nadia Lubeznik, Outward Bound alum, Instructor and Voyageur Outward Bound School staff member, a 50-day Northwest Instructor Development course was more than a gap year experience; it changed the course of her life altogether.
+For Nadia Lubeznik, Outward Bound alum, Instructor and Voyageur Outward Bound School staff member, a 50-day Northwest Outdoor Educator course was more than a gap year experience; it changed the course of her life altogether.

 From Heels and a Business Suit to a Backpack and Hiking Boots

 At age 30, Nadia Lubeznik was a successful Chicago corporate event planner.
 She owned a home, had savings and a 401k, and was, by all accounts, moving in the direction of definitive “success.”
 However, when Nadia decided to trade heels and a business suit for hiking boots and a backpack for an 8-day Outward Bound Maine backpacking and canoeing trip, everything began to change.
 Nadia’s adult Outward Bound course took her into the heart of Maine’s most pristine wilderness areas – and served as a significant catalyst for major life changes.

 During Nadia’s 8-day adult course, Outward Bound’s powerful learning framework resonated deep within her.
 “I can get behind this!” she remembers thinking.